table 1.-1 Worksheet for Foreclosures, Repossessions, Short Sales, and Abandonments

 |

-4. If you completed part 1, enter the smaller of line 1 or line 2.
-If you did not complete Part 1, enter the amount of outstanding debt immediately before the transfer of the property |
+4. Enter the smaller of line 1 or line 2.
+If you didn't complete Part 1 (because you weren't personally liable for the debt), enter the amount of outstanding debt immediately before the transfer of property. |

 |